Granitosaurus/canrattyeat/content/avocado.md

 Title: Avocado
 Date: 2016-11-07
 Tags: vegetable
-State: good
+State: complex
-Short: Good in small doses, fatty.
+Short: Good in small doses, fatty, skin is poisonous.

 Avocado is delicious and ratties love it, however it's very high in fat and should only be served in small amounts.